sweavs111/regulatoryElementFamilies/README.md

 Regulatory Element Families

 This is a bash pipeline to generate families of regulatory elements within a genome.
+Call the bash scripts in order.
 Inputs to this pipeline:
   1. A refernce genome
   2. A set of regulatory element annotations (or a fastq file of epigenetic data, which will be turned into a regulatory element set in step 4)